DeepArchs/deep-archs/4.Problem-background/ai-integration-opportunity.md

 The business wants a solution that works 100% of time, for 100% of customers, 100% reliably.
 Humans work very reliably (say ~99.5%), the edge cases are rare thus can be handled with an established processes at reasonable cost.
 But the human systems are very expensive, so they always aim to minimize the amount of necessary work, or maximize the impact of one unit of work called "productivity".

 AI systems, and Generative AI especially, work differently from manual systems and the business requirements.
-AI is unreliable with ~90% correct solutions, but an AI unit of work cost is negligible when compared to a human worker (actual number: one line of code from Copilot is 10^5 times cheaper than from a software engineer).
+AI is less reliable so the automated applications must be designed to handle gradings that can be incorrect, but an AI unit of work cost is negligible when compared to a human worker (actual number: one line of code from Copilot is 10^5 times cheaper than from a software engineer).
 AI application development time can be comparable to the regular software development time if the task is simple, feasible, and uses existing AI models or providers.
 The main design principle of AI is to have a system where the negative effect of 1 wrong decision does not override the positive effect of 9 correct decisions.

 Because of the differences between human and AI based systems, the proposed solution need to change the existing business logic to make it feasible in the AI model.
-The AI evaluation quality would be the same or better than the human evaluation, with an ability to calibrate AI grades and an experimental validation.
+The AI-based evaluation quality would be the same or better than the human evaluation, with an ability to calibrate AI grades and an experimental validation.

 # Implementation of AI evaluation systems